doomlab/MOTE/README.md

 # Build information

-1.5.1 - updated without a dependency on `ez` and fixed examples.
+1.2 - updated without a dependency on `ez`, added new snake_case functionality, fixed examples, and added two overall wrappers.

-1.5 - Removed dependencies to ensure easier maintenance and installation.
+1.1 - Removed dependencies to ensure easier maintenance and installation.
 Cleaned up formulas and help page consistency.

 1.0.3 - Fixed a few typos